 If you have suffered an ankle injury in an accident that was not your fault, you may be eligible to claim compensation.
-At InjuryClaims.co.uk, our specialist solicitors have the necessary skills and expertise needed to handle all types of personal injury claims including those involving ankle injuries.
-We can help you make an ankle injury compensation claim on a no win no fee basis, and with the minimum of hassle to you.
+At InjuryClaims.co.uk, we work in partnership with specialist solicitors that have the necessary skills and expertise needed to handle all types of personal injury claims including those involving ankle injuries.

 Ankle injuries can be sustained in all types of accidents.
 For example, you may have tripped over an uneven pavement, slipped on a wet floor in a supermarket or fallen down stairs at work.
 Even road accidents can result in an ankle injury, particularly those involving bicycles and motorbikes.
 No matter what type of accident caused your injury, if another person or company was at fault, you may be eligible to claim compensation for the ankle injury you have sustained.

 Types of ankle injuries

 Ankle sprains and strains and the most frequent types of ankle injuries, but many other types of ankle injury can lead to a potential injury claim.
 This includes the following:

 - dislocated ankles

 Most minor ankle injuries will take between 2 to 6 weeks to recover.
 But more severe ankle injuries such as broken bones or ligament damage can take much longer to heal, and can even leave permanent damage.
 Depending on the type of injury you have suffered, you may require extensive physiotherapy or even a surgical procedure.

 If you are in employment, your injury may make it difficult or even impossible to work until it has healed.
 You may also have difficulties carrying out your normal day-to-day tasks, such as taking kids to school, doing the shopping or walking the dog.